hghcomphys/hghcomphys.github.io/_posts/2021-06-06-eps32-remote-alarm.md

 - Buzzer pin ➡ G15
 - Push button ➡ G2

-**Note:** A large electrolytic capacitor (470 or 1000 uF) is certainly required in order to stabilize the GSM module with its current spike.
+A large electrolytic capacitor (470 or 1000 uF) is certainly required in order to stabilize the GSM module with its current spike.
 It should be connected to the `GND` and `VCC` pins and as close as possible to the module.
+_Esp32 T-Call_ series with on-board _SIM800_ GSM module are also alternative hardware options for this project.
+More details can be found [here](https://github.com/Xinyuan-LilyGO/LilyGo-T-Call-SIM800).
 {: .notice--warning}

 #### Code adjustment